 Mastectomy is surgery to remove the entire breast.
 There are different types of mastectomy:

-total (simple) mastectomyinvolves removal of the whole breast.
+- A total (simple) mastectomy involves removal of the whole breast.
 The surgeon does not remove lymph nodes under the armpit (axillary nodes) or muscle tissue.
 Sometimes lymph nodes are removed if they are in the area of the breast tissue.

-modified radical mastectomyremoves the breast and axillary lymph nodes, but no muscles.
+- A modified radical mastectomy removes the breast and axillary lymph nodes, but no muscles.

-radical mastectomyremoves the breast, axillary lymph nodes, and chest wall muscles.
+- A radical mastectomy removes the breast, axillary lymph nodes, and chest wall muscles.
 This surgery is not performed as often as in the past.

 - There are other mastectomy variations.
 These include nipple-sparing surgery and skin-sparing mastectomy.
 Skin-sparing mastectomy aims to retain as much of the outer skin of the breast as possible for implantation or breast reconstruction procedures.